Best DIY Home Automation Systems

 Installation Is Mostly Easy

 A majority of equipment is easy to install and requires nothing more than mounting and a connection to a power source.
 You can mount most devices with double-sided tape or screws, or you can simply place some on a shelf.
 These systems draw power from batteries or a power outlet.
-IP cameras, smart plugs, lightbulbs, sensors and other small appliances generally fall into the easy installation category, and it takes around 10 minutes on average to install these types of devices.
+Security cameras, smart plugs, lightbulbs, sensors and other small appliances generally fall into the easy installation category, and it takes around 10 minutes on average to install these types of devices.

 On the software side, once a device has power, you go through a pairing process to connect it to the system.
 This only works if the device is compatible with the system you’ve chosen, but we’ll explain that in the next section.
 Pairing takes less than five minutes on average per device.